SenorBoberts/SenorBoberts/README.md

 # About Me

 - 👋 Hi, I’m Benjamin Roberts
-- 🌱 I’m currently studying computer science at the University of Maryland
+- 🌱 I have a bachelors degree in computer science from the University of Maryland
 - 🐧 Arch Linux

 <!--- Lang Stats --->